Ahors/Building_AI_Project/README.md

 ## Summary

 The project would include a person keeping a journal (on their phone etc.) about their macronutrient intakes and activities.
 The AI would recommend spesific additions or deductions to the diet based on the given information.
+Building AI course project.

 ## Background